zrmartin71/HTB_Write_Ups/HTB_Ransom.md

 ```

 Alright.
 Here's the code Gemini made for me.
-Its basically the same as the one in the video, but let's see if this runs into the same issue.
+It's basically the same as the one in the video, but let's see if this runs into the same issue.

 ![image](https://github.com/user-attachments/assets/7b98f03a-c18a-4e62-83ac-828ad2c99c2a)

-Not what I'm looking for lets make some changes and see if it works.
+Not what I'm looking for.
+Let's make some changes and see if it works.

 ```
 def decrypt(data, key):